amida-tech/blue-button-record/README.md

   entry: ObjectId,
   record: {type: ObjectId, ref: 'storage.files'},
   determination: String,

-  percent: Number,
-  diff: {},
-  subelements: {}
+  match_obj: {}
 };
 ```

-All the fields until the percent has identical descriptions to corresponding merge history collection. 'percent', 'diff' and 'subelements' describe the details of the partial match for which detailed information can be found in [blue-button-match](https://github.com/amida-tech/blue-button-match).  'determination' describes the action that user took such as 'merged', 'added' or 'ignored'.
+All the fields except 'match_obj' has identical descriptions to corresponding merge history collection. 'match_obj' describe the details of the partial match and application specific; examples can be found in [blue-button-match](https://github.com/amida-tech/blue-button-match).  'match_obj' is not validated.  determination' describes the action that user took such as 'merged', 'added' or 'ignored'.

-If alternative match fields are given during [`connectDatabase`](#connectDatabase) they simply replace 'percent', 'diff' and 'subelements' above.